 Next, we find apple pomace, which includes the pulpy solids that remain after pressing apples to extract the juice.
 It is most likely used here for its fiber content.

 In addition, we note the inclusion of dried peas.
 Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.

 However, dried peas contain about 27% protein, a factor that must be considered when judging the meat content of this dog food.

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

-Judging by its ingredients alone, Iams So Good looks like a below average dry dog food.
+Judging by its ingredients alone, Iams So Good Dog Food looks like a below-average dry product.